wiggick/POIUtility/README.md

 ## Row

+Update: [optional] When loading in a template, specifying update as true will read in the existing row of a template for cell editing

 Index: [optional] The zero-based index of this row.
 By default, this will start at zero and increment for each row.
 If you set this manually, all subsequent rows will start after the previous one.

 Class: [optional] The class names (defined above) that should be applied to this row.
 This can be a single class or a space-delimited list of classes (to be taken in order).